open/close all folders

 - The city of NorthAm in Magnus Robot Fighter, which covers all of North America.

 - The pre-war human cities in The Matrix, which "spanned hundreds of miles" and needed armies of robots to maintain themselves.
+It's implied that the entirety of civilization within the Matrix is one of these, dubbed "the city" for lack of need for a more specific name.

 - The Big Applesauce has become this in the 1930's films Metropolis and Just Imagine — in those days New York was pretty much the only skyscraper city in existence.